mohammadhoseinGhezelsofla/JustForTest/README.md

 `commit -m "fixed readme file!"`
 ## before go
 I want to also seperate each part of commit with seperator tag in markdown.
 What is this sign? aha! three dashes!
 Lets do it!

+---

+## Final note:
+OK, I now know how to manage a README.md file, and have a few experience about working with a git repo!